Totes5706/Plutus-Pioneer-Program-Cohort-3/Guide/plutus-starter.md

 maintainer:         totinj@gmail.com
 ...
 ```
-### Scroll to the bottom, we will be editing the Haskell files being linked here:
+### Scroll to the bottom, we will be editing the Haskell files being linked here with our own:

 ![Screenshot 2022-03-29 at 22-08-39 input-output-hk_plutus-starter A starter project for Plutus apps](https://user-images.githubusercontent.com/59018247/160736548-57c98335-c1fb-4129-a970-f24251e64e21.png)